Introduction

 can be formatted.
 Most of these come in the form of flags that let you

-request more or less information from git log
+request more or less information from git log.

-If you don’t like the default git log
+If you don’t like the default git log format, you can use git

-’s aliasing functionality to create a shortcut for any of the
+config’s aliasing functionality to create a shortcut for any of the

 formatting options discussed below.
 Please see in The git config